vsanthanam/TicTacToe/README.md

 ## Learning Some New Stuff

-I started a new job iOS job recently that, in addition to using Swift 4.2 over my usually preffered language of Objective-C, also uses a ton of other libraries & tooling.
+I started a new job recently that, in addition to using Swift 4.2 over my usual iOS language of Objective-C, also uses a ton of other libraries & tooling.

 This project is an extension of the RIBs tutorial in an attempt to learn some new stuff